mkeet/MeMaT/README.md

 The professional translator was Ntombi Kwebulana

+###### Use and reuse
-The data is available CC-BY, unless specified differently.
+The data is available under a CC-BY licence, unless specified differently (e.g., the mobile-xhosa data has the stricter CC NC-SA licence).